 We're only halfway through the year, and the world is in turmoil.
 There is widespread social unrest in the United States and elsewhere, as America reels from a landmark racial event that has finally tipped the precarious balance of the tolerance scale.
 Meanwhile, Covid-19 has taken a solid grip almost in every corner of the planet.
 The economic prospects for the next 24 months or so are far from good.
 And we've only just past the six-month mark of 2020.
 What disaster might come next is anyone's guess.

-Covid-19.
-The microbe from the east has laid waste to economic activity the world over, and the prospects are less than favorable.
-But the novel coronavirus outbreak has had an unexpected effect: Millions of businesses the world over have had the chance to press the Pause button and take stock of their situation.
-Remote work, a practice often frowned upon or discouraged altogether, has become the new normal for millions of workers.
-Many will be asked to return to their workplace when the danger is perceived to be over, but a great majority will still enjoy the relative freedom or working from the comfort of their own homes.
+Remote work, often frowned upon or discouraged altogether, has become the new norm for millions of workers.
+Many will be asked to return to their workplace when the danger is over, but a great majority will still enjoy the relative freedom of working from the comfort of their own homes.

-This piece dissects the intricacies and repercussions of outsourcing vs in-sourcing, including its social and financial impact, which option is more (or less) environmentally friendly, the difference between managed services and outsourcing.
-It also explores the social and economic factors that influence a company's decision to choose either route and the main reasons for outsourcing.
+This piece dissects the intricacies and repercussions of outsourcing vs in-sourcing, including its social and financial impact.
+The objective is to understand the difference between the insourcing definition of managed services and outsourcing.

 Definition of Outsourcing